Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 The same principles apply if you created your network dataset from some other, non-GTFS public transit source data.

 ## Questions or problems?
-Check the [Troubleshooting Guide](https://github.com/Esri/public-transit-tools/blob/master/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md).
-If you're still having trouble, search for answers and post questions in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).
+Search for answers and post questions in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).